Privacy Policy

 However, because this is the Internet, we cannot guarantee the security or privacy of your information.

-13. Your privacy rights in California
+13. Your California Privacy Rights

-Gadget Advisor allows residents of the State of California to use its Platform and complies with California Business and Professions Code §§ 22575-22579.
+Belwi allows residents of the State of California to use its Platform and complies with California Business and Professions Code §§ 22575-22579.

 If you are a California resident, you may request certain information about our disclosure of personal information to third parties for their direct marketing purposes.